 - Secretary of Veterans Affairs

 - Secretary of Homeland Security,

-The most recent addition to this list was on March 7th 2006, when the Secretary of Homeland Security was added to the list.
+The most recent addition to the list of succession was on March 7th, 2006, when the Secretary of Homeland Security was added to the list.

 Has the Order of Succession Ever Been Altered?

 There have been four changes to the order of succession since the U.S. was founded.
 The changes took place in 1792, 1886, 1947, and 1967.